-However, non-human primate research has allowed for immeasurable progress in many areas of medicine.
-From treatments for Parkinson’s disease and HIV to reducing cholesterol, research using non-human primates has been undeniably saving lives.
-Throughout this year, more fundamental breakthroughs were made possible that will change human lives.
+However, non-human primate research has contributed to significant progress in many areas of medicine.
+From treatments for Parkinson’s disease and HIV to reducing cholesterol, research using non-human primates has been improving the quality of human lives.
+Throughout 2018, more fundamental breakthroughs were made possible by research with non-human primates that have the potential to change human lives.

 The most recent example is taking us a step closer to transplanting pig hearts into humans.
-After , researchers from Germany, Sweden and Switzerland believe that clinical trials of pig organs in humans could begin in as little as in three years.
-This wasn’t the first time pig organs, including hearts, had been transplanted into monkeys.
+After , researchers from Germany, Sweden and Switzerland are hoping that clinical trials of pig organs in humans could begin in as little as three years.
+This was not the first time pig organs, including hearts, had been transplanted into monkeys.
 Previous work has showed that a pig heart can function for more than two and a half years when transplanted into the abdomen of a baboon – although the baboon kept its own heart to pump blood around its body.
-In a world where people are dying because there are not enough organs to transplant, this procedure could save thousands.
+This work has obvious significance in a world where people are dying because there are not enough human organs to transplant.

-This wasn’t the only battle won against heart disease.
-For the first time, American researchers used to disable a gene throughout much of the liver.
-This approach , suggesting a treatment for heart disease.
-The study could also pave the way for treating certain genetic diseases caused by a defective, havoc-causing protein.
-Gene edited primates are nothing new.
-China has used the famous CRISPR DNA scissors in monkey embryos to for studying diseases.
-Many gene-editing tools are currently being tested, however, so it’s too early to tell which of those approaches will be used in into people.
+In another development with potential for treating heart disease American researchers used to disable a gene throughout much of the liver.
+This approach .
+The study could also pave the way for treating certain genetic diseases caused by a defective, damage-causing protein.
+Previously researchers in China have used CRISPR DNA scissors in monkey embryos to for studying diseases.
+Many other gene-editing tools are currently being tested, however, so it is too early to tell which of those approaches will be used in people.

 The battle against viruses